AI Finds Budget Routes From Hungary to Mongolia

 Is English widely spoken in Mongolia?

-Can I use my credit card in Mongolia?
+Can I use credit cards in Mongolia?